Angular Grid | Get Started with ag-Grid and Angular

 groupSelectsChildren property adds a group-level checkbox that selects/deselects all items in the group.

-The last thing which we are going to do is to change the grid look and feel by modifying some of the theme's Sass variables.
+The last thing which we are going to do is to change the grid look and feel by modifying some of the theme's parameters.

 With this Angular grid tutorial, we managed to accomplish a lot.
 Starting from the humble beginnings of a three row / column setup, we now have a grid that supports sorting, filtering, binding to remote data, selection and even grouping!
 While doing so, we learned how to configure the grid, how to access its API object, and how to change the styling of the component.